TheMicroservicesAgency/msa-website/source/standard.html.md

 # 1. Fast installation / deployement

-It should take less than five minutes to be able to try out a new microservice.
+It should take less than five minutes to try out a new microservice.

-By providing the microservices in the form of containers, they should be executable with a single command.
-Download of the containers images may take some time, but no additionnal configuration should be required.
+By providing the microservices in the form of containers, they will be executable with a single command.
+Download of the containers images may take some time, but no additional configuration should be required.

 # 2. Documentation and examples

 Every microservice will have a README.md file, explaining what is the  microservice and what it does with a few examples.

-The README.md should serve as a quick guide, but machine-readable API documentation such as Swagger.json files should be the comprehensive reference.
+The README.md will serve as a quick guide, but machine-readable API documentation such as Swagger.json files will be the comprehensive reference.

 # 3. Standardized APIs